apache/lucenenet/websites/site/contributing/make-release.md

 - Sending an email to [dev@lucenenet.apache.org](mailto:dev@lucenenet.apache.org) on the VOTE thread notifying of the vote’s cancellation.

 A new release candidate can now be prepared.
 When complete, a new VOTE thread can be started as described in the steps above.

+> [!NOTE]
+> Due to the fact that an Azure Pipeline cannot be re-run with the same version number and users who reference `.nupkg` files will have them in their local `.nuget` cache, there are 2 choices:
+>
+> 1. To use the same version number that failed:
+>   - Create a new Azure DevOps pipeline by copying the settings from the pipeline named Lucene.NET-Release.
+>   - Test the Lucene.NET-Release pipeline thoroughly, using different version numbers than the one you are releasing.
+>   - Create a release pipeline and copy the settings from the release pipeline named Lucene.NET-Release.
+>   - Delete the tag for this release and recreate it with the same version number at the appropriate commit.
+>   - If the vote has already started, the new release vote email should provide instructions for removing the previous version from the `.nuget` cache to ensure the new release with the same version is the one being scrutinized.
+> 2. To use a new version number, simply re-start the process from the beginning, copy the release notes from the previous version (both on GitHub and the website) and follow all of the remaining steps above.
+Discard the draft release notes on GitHub when complete.